neondatabase/website/content/guides/timescale-fastapi.md

 Now, you have created and tested an API for managing, streaming, and querying sensor data into `TimescaleDB` using `FastAPI`.
 By leveraging TimescaleDB for time-series data storage, you now have a high-performance solution for handling sensor data at scale.

-As a next step, you can look into streaming data into the database using a distributed event platform like `Kafka` or `Red Panda`, or using `Timescale` to monitor the sensor data with `Apache Superset` or `Grafana`
+As a next step, you can look into streaming data into the database using a distributed event platform like `Kafka` or `Red Panda`, or using `Timescale` to monitor the sensor data with `Apache Superset` or `Grafana`.